ankitpati/hosts/readme_template.md

 `google-analytics.com`, that domain and all its subdomains won't be merged into the final hosts file.

-The `whitelist` is not tracked by git, so any changes you make won't be overridden when you `git pull` this repo  from `origin` in the future.
+The `whitelist` is tracked by git, so any changes you make will be overridden when you `git pull` this repo  from `origin` in the future.

 ## How can I contribute hosts records?